Gammate/firebase-class-management/README.md

 # Firebase class management

-A page to handle class program using firebase firestore
+A simple modular app to handle class program schedule using firebase firestore